FluxLemur/you-bash-tube/README.md

 Brings wonderous Youtube to your command line.
 Written using python and Mechanize.
 (http://wwwsearch.sourceforge.net/mechanize/)

-Run ./src/download.sh to download the first search result from input.
+Run `./download.sh` from `./src/` to download the first search result from input.